getfider/fider/MODERATION.md

 There needs to be a new menu item on the left for "Moderation"

-Clicking on that presents you with a tablular view of all non-moderated posts and comments.
+Clicking on that presents you with a tabular view of all non-moderated posts and comments.
 For each row, display the following columns:
 _ A checkbox to allow you to select multiple rows
 _ User's name and date of post (e.g. "Matt, 10 minutes ago")